Adding lime to your lawn is very different than the other lawn applications. This causes a lot of confusion. Check out this guide to clear things up.

 Benefits of Lime for Your Lawn

-Most lawns grow best with a soil PH between 6 and 7.
+Most lawns grow best with a soil ph between 6 and 7.

-Adding lime to your lawn increases the PH (making it more alkaline), therefore correcting the low PH problem.
+Adding lime to your lawn increases the ph (making it more alkaline), therefore correcting the low ph problem.

 How to Tell If Your Lawn Needs Lime

-The only real way to know if you have acidic soil is to take a soil test.
+While these visual cues can be a sign of acidic soil conditions the only real way to know if you have acidic soil is to take a soil test.
 This doesn’t have to be an elaborate or expensive soil analysis that gets sent to a lab.

 When Should You Lime Your Lawn?